PopularCategoryTheory/PopularCategoryTheory.github.io/aboutblog.md

 What does this idea of "relating" things to each other remind us of in math?
 The most simple answer is mappings.
 Therefore, a category consists of two kinds of data: objects and mappings.
 This is exactly what Category Theory deals with: encoding math as we know it today, using objects and mappings, that satisfy certain criteria.

+This blog is called "Popular Category Theory", since it is an attempt to bring Category Theory to the public, assuming no prerequisites, other than a will to understand the unknown.

+But why do I want to do this?

 It is my personal belief that Category Theory is a severely underrated way of encoding mathematics as we know it today.

 Why?